ztmaev/chat_V1/README.md

 ## 📄 License

-Part of the InfluencerConnect project.
+Part of the HypTrb platform.

 ## 🆘 Support